sawa-ko/revoltx/README.md

 import type { Message } from 'revolt.js';
 import type { PieceContext } from '@sapphire/pieces';

-export class HelpCommands extends Command {
+export class HelpCommand extends Command {
 	// If you need to add extra options to the command, you can do it in the constructor, it is not required if you don't need to add options. constructor(context: PieceContext, options: CommandOptions) {
 		super(context, {